rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 magic :: (a -> Bool) -> (a -> b) -> [a] -> [b]
 ```

-In addition to the predicate `a -> Bool`, we now require a second function `a -> b`, which we could apply to each element `a` at which the predicate holds.
+In addition to the predicate `a -> Bool`, we require a second function `a -> b`, which we could apply to each element `a` at which the predicate holds.

 Even though that would work, it might be slightly inconvenient to use (e.g. we need to access the same element `a` twice), and confusing to understand (we have two functions as parameters).